-Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
+Children will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
+Children will also be reassured that they will be taken seriously, be supported, and kept safe.

-The school will manage allegations of child-on-child abuse and staff will follow procedures outlined in the school's Antibullying Policy where relevant.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
+Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Suspension and Exclusion Policy, where relevant.